Edibozu/eat-da-burger/README.md

 ## Description

 Eat-da-Burger is a culmination of the skills we have leanred in the last few weeks, which include MySQL, Express and Handlebars.
 While simple in it's design, this applications requires highly-detailed code, across several file types.
 The user will be able to add a new burger from a submit from, and once added, they can "devour" it.
+WHen this happens, the burger will go from the left side of the screen to the right.
+When ann burgers get devoured, the user can always add more with the submit form.

  ## Installation